HENRY HORTON STATE PARK

 All campsites are available on a first come-first served basis.
 Campers can set up on vacant sites and a seasonal camp attendant or Park Ranger will visit to the site to register users, usually in the late afternoon.
 The stay limit is two weeks.

 The park has an olympic-sized pool with bathhouses and a concession stand.
-The pool is open from Memorial Day week-end through Labor Day.
+The pool is open from Memorial Day week-end through Sunday, July 31.
 Ample sunbathing space is provided with the pool area, and there is a wading pool for the kiddies.
 Lifeguards are on duty during swimming hours.
 Registered cabin guests swim free.

 Camping guests swim at discounted rate with a camping receipt.